TCA peel, Jessner peel, Vitamin A, Enzyme & Pumpkin Peel

-What Are the Benefits of a Face Peel?
+Benefits of a Face Peel?

 Glycolic Acid, Lactic Acid & AHA Peels

-AHA peels such as glycolic acid and lactic acid are useful for pigmentation and photoaging (sun damage).
+AHA peels such as glycolic acid and lactic acid are helpful for pigmentation and photoaging (sun damage).
 Sun damage presents with skin coarseness, fine lines and wrinkles.
-These are considered superficial peels and require multiple treatments to effect rejuvenation.
+These are considered superficial peels and require multiple treatments to effect treatment.
 Lactic acid has become more generally used because it is less irritating than glycolic acid and more hydrating.
 However, glycolic peels still have a place in cosmetic medicine.

 Enhancing Chemical Peel Activity

 The Enerpeel range combines active ingredients for an added cosmetic benefit.
 The best-known combinations of chemical peels are the Jessner peel.
 The Jessner peel formula includes Salicylic acid, Lactic acid and Resorcinol.

 What are other treatment ingredients in Enerpeel Chemical Peels?